-ED 641 Materials and Techniques of Reading Instruction (3) Offered Summer odd.
+ED 641 Materials and Techniques of Reading Instruction (3) Offered on campus: Summer odd.
 The graduate student develops instructional techniques for teaching reading and applies them to in-class teaching presentations.
 The student also examines methodologies for teaching reading with an emphasis on intensive phonics, the key to beginning reading.

-ED 655 Elementary Science Instruction (3) Offered Summer even.
+ED 655 Elementary Science Instruction (3) Offered on campus: Summer even.
 Students will develop an understanding of the concepts and teaching methods used to instruct elementary students in the following areas: plants, animals, the solar system, basic chemistry, and health.

-ED 658 Elementary Language Instruction (3) Offered Summer odd.
+ED 658 Elementary Language Instruction (3) Offered on campus: Summer odd.
 Methodology and the content of elementary language curriculum are discussed.
 In addition to grammar, creative writing, and spelling, students will study philosophical considerations of the origin and importance of language.

-ED 661 Elementary History Instruction (3) Offered Summer even.
+ED 661 Elementary History Instruction (3) Offered on campus: Summer even.
 Using a Christian approach to history, this course emphasizes teaching ancient history, United States history, and government to elementary students.
 Its specific purpose is to give necessary foundational skills for teaching history in the elementary grades.

-ED 674 Teaching Secondary English (3) Offered Summer even, Spring even.
+ED 674 Teaching Secondary English (3) Offered on campus: Summer even, Spring even.
 This course deals with the methodology and the content of high school English.
 Students demonstrate instructional techniques, presentation skills, and teacher behaviors for the teaching of grammar, literature, and composition.
 In addition, students perform formal research on a current issue in English curriculum and present it in light of traditional, Christian education.

-ED 677 Teaching Secondary Science (3) Offered Summer odd.
+ED 677 Teaching Secondary Science (3) Offered on campus: Summer odd.
 Students will develop teaching techniques, methods of lab demonstration, methods of lab utilization, and other techniques peculiar to science in the Christian high school.
 Students also will study the content in the science curriculum of the Christian high school.

-ED 679 Practicum in Teaching and Directing Secondary Speech and Drama (3) Offered Summer.
+ED 679 Practicum in Teaching and Directing Secondary Speech and Drama (3) Offered on campus: Summer.
 During this practicum, the student will prepare, observe, and teach courses relating to dramatic productions as well as prepare for and direct a short production.
 Miscellaneous production assignments will be given at the direction of the instructor.
 The practicum will be a minimum of 120 hours which includes the summer high school Drama Camp.

-ED 716 Considerations of Learning and Instructional Practice (3) Offered Summer even.
+ED 716 Considerations of Learning and Instructional Practice (3) Offered on campus: Summer even.
 The graduate student will examine the learning theories such as behaviorism, cognitive processes, information processing, mastery learning, and developmental learning theories.
 In addition, the student will develop a knowledgeable framework from which to make an application to the Christian perspective of the child’s learning process.

-ED 726 Quantitative Methods of Educational Research (3) Offered Summer odd.
+ED 726 Quantitative Methods of Educational Research (3) Offered on campus: Summer odd.
 Prereq.: ED 718 and 724.
 Students will learn to address a research problem through the use of causal-comparative research, correlation research, experimental research, and quasi-experimental design research.
 The course project is a written research proposal based upon a chosen problem in education.

-ED 728 Qualitative Methods of Educational Research (3) Offered Summer even.
+ED 728 Qualitative Methods of Educational Research (3) Offered on campus: Summer even.
 Prereq.: ED 724.
 Students will learn to address a research problem using qualitative techniques such as narrative research, phenomenological research, and case study research.
 The course project is a written research proposal based upon a chosen problem in education.

-ED 731 Readings in Education (3) Offered Summer odd.
+ED 731 Readings in Education (3) Offered on campus: Summer odd.
 Students review comparative philosophies before reading and analyzing primary writings on education by Locke, Descartes, Rousseau, Dewey, and Skinner.
 Students also write a paper on the educational influences of a current writer and present their analysis to the class.